tomtom94/react-easy-ssr/README.md

 I am making this because we need to make lobbying us, the developers.
 Upper-layer module of React are kind of side effect of open source community perfectionism.
 We are making upper-layer module of upper-layer module WTF ?

-## Contributors and mainteners

-You can make a PR Pull Request whenever you want, you just need minimum 2 people (you and someone else) to validate your PR in order to merge it on the master branch.
-You don't even need the administrator to validate your PR.

-Please just follow the main guidelines of this project => give the simplest example how modern apps in React make a SSR.
-Node.js and React are enough complicated like that :smiley: :smiley: :smiley:

 ## Getting started

 Clone the repo